wp-plugins/jabber-feed/readme.txt

 is why I told this plugin is more a proof of concept than an useful one.
 But hopefully, soon it will be better!

 = From myself: but no browser can detect XMPP autodiscovery links.
-What is the use of them here?!
+What are they for?! =

 I am writting a small Firefox plugin for this.
 Soon more infos!